 It has a wide range of libraries and frameworks that make working with different kinds of datasets easier than ever before.

-Airflow is an open-source workflow management system that makes it easy to automate tasks such as scheduling when tasks should run and monitoring their progress.
+Airflow is an open-source workflow management system that makes it easy to automate tasks by scheduling when tasks should run and monitoring their progress.

 These two tools make building a fast and reliable data engineering pipeline possible.